fiberhood/MorphleLogic/README_MORPHLE_LOGIC.md

 Each cell can be configured to one of eight values, which we represent with a character:

- 0. space: the default state, it is used to isolate different circuits
+ 0. .: the default state is a blank cell used to isolate different circuits
  1. +: this allows signals to cross this cell vertically and horizontally without interfering with each other
  2. -: this allows signals to cross this cell horizontally
  3. |: this allows signals to cross this cell vertically